Why We Love Sous Vide Filet Mignon

 - Flaky sea salt, for finishing

-Filet mignon is the fork tender cut of beef from the heart of the beef tenderloin.
+Filet mignon is the fork tender cut of steak from the heart of the beef tenderloin.
 If you were to purchase a whole beef tenderloin and slice it yourself, you’d get about ~10 (1 ½ – 2 inch) thick filets out of it.

 For the gorgonzola cream sauce